Zandirin/Aurora/README.md

 ### **Accessibility**

-Website was tested on the following browsers to ensure accessibility on most devices:
+Website was tested on the following browsers to ensure accessibility on most devices, tested all possible ways the site could be used and made sure it displayed correctly and was usable on all of the devices:

 - Chrome
 - Edge